 2. Club events held at the clubhouse must also be coordinated by and through the Clubhouse Committee Chair.

 1. Members (including their spouses and children) pay no day-use fee.
 Members’ guests pay a day-use fee of $3.
 The overnight fee for members is $6 and for members’ adult guests $20 (under-18 guests pay $10).
 Please note that day-use fees are waived for overnight guests.

-2. For member-sponsored events with more than fifty (50) participants, in addition to the $3 day-use fee for all non-members, the following supplemental fees apply: a) Events with 51-75 participants: $100, b) Events with 76-100 participants: $500.
+2. For member-sponsored events with more than fifty (50) participants, in addition to the $3 day-use fee for all non-members, the following supplemental fees apply and must be pre-paid: a) Events with 51-75 participants: $100, b) Events with 76-100 participants: $500.
 Members sponsoring events with over fifty (50) participants must also provide portable toilets (one for every twenty-five (25) attendees) as participants at large member-sponsored events are not allowed to use the toilets (or showers) in the clubhouse.

 3. For club-sponsored events, a fee determined by the Entertainment Committee Chair will be charged to defray costs.
 Adults will be charged the full fee, and children 6 – 17 a half fee (no fee for children under 6).
 Any fees collected in excess of expenses must be turned over to the Treasurer, along with an accounting of receipts and expenses.

 - The yard gate will remain closed except during group events.
 All doors will be locked when no one is at the Clubhouse.

 - No Club property may be sold or lent without the approval of the Board.

 - No item may be donated to the Club without the approval of the Board.

 - No personal property may be stored on the Club premises without the approval of the Board.

 - The Club is not responsible for personal property brought onto the Clubhouse property.

 Residency is limited to a board approved members who, by his/her presence, provides a measure of security and helps maintain the premises.